VM Performance Chargeback

 The report analyzes VM cost based on hourly, daily or weekly fees for consumed vCPU, vRAM and storage resources.
 The cost of VM resources is calculated based on VM uptime multipled by the cost of average CPU, memory and storage usage observed during a specified period.

-- Cost Distribution chart shows the cost of vCPU, vRAM and storage resources for all VMs included in the report.
+- The Cost Distribution chart shows the cost of vCPU, vRAM and storage resources for all VMs included in the report.

-- Details table provides information on the VM uptime during the reporting period, average vCPU, vRAM and storage usage values, cost of consumed resources, and cost of VMs for the reporting period.
+- The Details table provides information on the VM uptime during the reporting period, average vCPU, vRAM and storage usage values, cost of consumed resources, and cost of VMs for the reporting period.
 Click a VM name to drill down to detailed VM uptime, resource usage and cost statistics for the reporting period.

 IT departments can use this report to calculate the cost of provisioned VMs for application owners and business units, provided that the VM cost model in the organization is based on the amount of resources that a VM consumes.